 Provide an estimate of the maximum budget to reimburse the real cost for travels where Service Provider attendance is requested by ETSI.

-Although coordination meetings, technical work and reporting can be be conducted remotely, experts should anticipate that travels may become necessary, e.g. for participating at TB meetings, possibly also CEN/CENELEC, ISO/IEC meetings, as well as for promoting the work of the TTF, e.g. at the UCAAT.
+Although coordination meetings, technical work and reporting can be conducted remotely, experts should anticipate that travels may become necessary, e.g. for participating at TB meetings, possibly also CEN/CENELEC, ISO/IEC meetings, as well as for promoting the work of the TTF, e.g. at the UCAAT.